TGM-HIT/typst-sew-lecture/template/main.typ

 == Font

-The template uses Not Sans by default.
+The template uses Noto Sans by default.
 Changing the font is supported, but the code note feature may be impacted: the `pinit-code-from()` function configures line spacing that makes multiline notes line up with code lines.
 The used measurements would need to change, which is only supported via forking.